NNNIC/psgg-15puzzle-js/README.md

 # psgg-javascript-15puzzle
-This is StateGo JavaScript sample.
+This is a StateGo JavaScript sample.